aws/aws-for-fluent-bit/troubleshooting/debugging.md

 * [Allow output plugins to configure a max chunk size: fluent-bit#1938](https://github.com/fluent/fluent-bit/issues/1938)
 * [FLB_THROTTLE return for outputs: fluent-bit#4293](https://github.com/fluent/fluent-bit/issues/4293)

+NOTE: If you are using the tail input and your `Path` pattern matches rotated log files, [this misconfiguration can lead to duplicated logs](#tail-input-duplicates-logs-because-of-rotation).

 #### Recommendations for throttling

 * If you are using Kinesis Streams of Kinesis Firehose, scale your stream to handle your max required throughput